-The service contract need not only contain information about the service exchange, it should also include detailed information about the logistics and organisation of the entire service such as addresses, dates, times, durations, contact details, emergency vet number(s), and so on.
+The service contract need not only contain information about the service exchange, but it should also include detailed information about the logistics and organisation of the entire service such as addresses, dates, times, durations, contact details, emergency vet number(s), and so on.

 Dams and studs may be local to one another, meaning the dam can be dropped off and picked up hours later.
 Other dam owners will travel miles to drop their dog off, leaving them with the stud owner for several days or a week to allow adequate time for natural mating to occur.
 The dog stud service contract sets out details about how the stud owner should care for the dam during her stay, for example, make sure she is fed and kept warm and comfortable.
 The stud owner should also agree to assist the dogs with mating if required, supervising them round the clock to avoid injury.

 If natural servicing cannot be achieved, stud owners can also provide the option of artificial insemination by a licensed veterinarian.
 The contract will set out of the terms of this arrangement including the name of the veterinarian to carry out the procedure and any additional costs incurred.
 For example, the dam may have to pay for the stud’s semen to be collected, frozen and shipped to the relevant location.

 Any additional clauses in the stud service contract will also vary but should be read and understood before any servicing takes place.
 This includes restrictions on future breedings of the litter, for example, the dam owner must agree not to sell puppies on to commercial retailers who will use the puppies solely for repeated breeding.
 It should also be clear to the dam owner that the stud will father other litters with other dams in future.